-\begin{lemma} Let $p \in V$ and let $(V_T, V_U)$ be a partition of $V$ such that: \begin{enumerate} \item $p \in V_T$, \item all vertices of $V \backslash W$ are in $V_U$, and \item all vertices in $V_U$ that are adjacent to $p$ form a clique. \end{enumerate} If $(V_T, V_U )$ has one of the forbidden induced colorings in Figure~\ref{fig:bull-k13}, then either $G$ has a forbidden bull in which $p \in V_T$, or $G$ has a forbidden induced $K_{1,3}$ in which some vertex of $V \backslash W$ is the center vertex. \end{lemma} \begin{proof} First, let $S$ be the vertex set of an induced forbidden bull, with vertices labeled as shown in Fig. \ref{bull2}.
+\begin{lemma} Let $v \in V$ and let $(V_T, V_U)$ be a partition of $V$ such that \begin{enumerate} \item One has $v \in V_T$; \item All vertices of $V \backslash W$ are in $V_U$; and \item All vertices in $V_U$ that are adjacent to $v$ form a clique. \end{enumerate} If $(V_T, V_U)$ has one of the forbidden induced colorings in Figure~\ref{fig:bull-k13}, then either $G$ has a forbidden bull in which $v \in V_T$, or $G$ has a forbidden induced $K_{1,3}$ in which some vertex of $V \backslash W$ is the center vertex. \end{lemma} \begin{proof} First suppose that $S$ is the vertex set of an induced forbidden bull, with vertices labeled as shown in Figure~\ref{bull2}.

 Since $i \in V_T$, we have $i \in W$.
-Therefore, $\{j_1, j_2 \} \subset \n(p)$.
-Since $e_{j_1 k_2}, e_{j_2 k_1} \notin E$ and since the vertices in $V_U$ that are incident to $p$ form a clique, we see that $k_1, k_2 \notin \n (p)$.
-Therefore, $(S \backslash \{i\}) \cup \{p\}$ also induces a forbidden bull.
+Therefore, $\{j_1, j_2 \} \subseteq \n(v)$.
+Since $e_{j_1 k_2}, e_{j_2 k_1} \notin E$ and since the vertices in $V_U$ that are incident to $v$ form a clique, we see that $k_1, k_2 \notin \n (v)$.
+Therefore, $(S \backslash \{i\}) \cup \{v\}$ also induces a forbidden bull.

-Now let $S$ be the vertex set of a forbidden induced subgraph $K_{1,3}$.
-Since the vertices in $V_U$ that are in $\n(p)$ form a clique, at most one leaf vertex of $S$ lies in $\n(p) \cap V_U$.
-In particular, the center vertex of $S$ has a neighbor outside $\n (p) \cup \{p\}$, which implies that the center vertex does not lie in $W$, by Corollary~\ref{cor:w}. \end{proof} We are now in a position to define the 2SAT instance modeling the $v$-admissible partition problem. \begin{definition} Given a semi unit interval graph $G$ and a vertex $p \in V$, we define a 2SAT instance as follows: \begin{enumerate}[(i)] \item For each $i \in V$, we define a variable $x_i$, with the intended interpretation that $x_i$ should be true if and only if $i \in V_T$ in the partition; \item We add a clause $(x_v \vee x_v )$, and for each $i \in V \backslash W$, we add a clause $(\neg x_i \vee \neg x_i)$; \item For each nonadjacent pair of vertices $i, j \in \n(v)$, we add a clause $(x_i \vee x_j)$; \item For each pair of vertices $i, j$ that are incomparable in the vicinal preorder, we add a clause $( \neg x_i \vee \neg x_j )$; \item For every pair of vertices $i, j$ that are the leaves of some induced bull with $v$ as the degree-2 vertex, we add a clause $(x_i \vee x_j )$; \item For every copy of $K_{1,3}$ with the center vertex $k \in V \backslash W$ with leaves $i, j, q$, we add three clauses $(x_i \vee x_j )$, $(x_i \vee x_q )$, $(x_j \vee x_q )$. \end{enumerate} \end{definition} \begin{theorem} For any semi-unit-interval graph $G$ and any $v \in V$, $G$ has a $v$-admissible partition if and only if the associated 2SAT instance is satisfiable. \end{theorem} \begin{proof} First, suppose that $G$ has a $v$-admissible partition $(V_T, V_U )$.
+Now suppose that $S$ is the vertex set of a forbidden induced coloring of $K_{1,3}$.
+Since the vertices in $V_U$ that are in $\n(v)$ form a clique, at most one leaf vertex of $S$ lies in $\n(v) \cap V_U$.
+In particular, the center vertex of $S$ has a neighbor outside $\n (v) \cup \{v\}$, which implies that the center vertex does not lie in $W$, by Corollary~\ref{cor:w}. \end{proof} We are now in a position to define the 2SAT instance modeling the $v$-admissible partition problem. \begin{definition} Given a semi-unit-interval graph $G$ and a vertex $v \in V$, we define a 2SAT instance as follows. \begin{enumerate}[(i)] \item For each $i \in V$, we define a variable $x_i$, with the intended interpretation that $x_i$ is true if and only if $i \in V_T$ in the partition; \item We add a clause $(x_v \vee x_v )$, and for each $i \in V \backslash W$, we add a clause $(\neg x_i \vee \neg x_i)$; \item For each nonadjacent pair of vertices $i, j \in \n(v)$, we add a clause $(x_i \vee x_j)$; \item For each pair of vertices $i, j$ that are incomparable in the vicinal preorder, we add a clause $( \neg x_i \vee \neg x_j )$; \item For every pair of vertices $i, j$ that are the leaves of some induced bull with $v$ as the degree-2 vertex, we add a clause $(x_i \vee x_j )$; \item For every copy of $K_{1,3}$ with the center vertex $k \in V \backslash W$ with leaves $i, j, q$, we add three clauses $(x_i \vee x_j )$, $(x_i \vee x_q )$, $(x_j \vee x_q )$. \end{enumerate} \end{definition} \begin{theorem} For any semi-unit-interval graph $G$ and any $v \in V$, $G$ has a $v$-admissible partition if and only if the associated 2SAT instance is satisfiable. \end{theorem} \begin{proof} First, suppose that $G$ has a $v$-admissible partition $(V_T, V_U )$.
 Consider the 2SAT assignment obtained by letting $x_i$ be true if and only if $i \in V_T$.
 We verify that all clauses of the 2SAT instance are satisfied: